The opposition to smart meters in Arizona

 It would have been very surprising if the ADHS report was critical of the smart meters.
 Government agencies are frequently the last to question things, as that quickly becomes a political problem.
 There are examples where an agency's own scientists have been overruled by political considerations.
 It would take a lot of courage to step outside the current echo chamber, which is rarely a good career move.

 The ADHS report was claimed to be independent, with no influence from the Corporation Commission.
-A Freedom of Information request unearthed internal e-mails that gave a different view.
+An activist in Sedona filed a Freedom of Information request which unearthed internal e-mails that gave a different view.
 Corporation Commission staff met multiple times with ADHS staff, which was mentioned in a draft of the report but then removed from the final version.

 The Corporation Commission staff had asked APS for a breakdown of the cost of using analog meters for their opt-out customers.
 APS responded that since they now had more than 19,000 customers with analog meters, the cost per customer had dropped to $21 per month.

-Apparently there must have been some unofficial communication, since APS’s statement was dated December 1st, the same day the Corporation Commission staff entered their counterproposal citing APS’s $21 figure.
+That was another example of their unofficial communication, since APS’s statement was dated December 1st, the same day the Corporation Commission staff docketed their counterproposal citing APS’s $21 figure.
 Here the staff proposed giving opt-out customers three choices:

 In each of the cases there was also a one-time $75 fee.